cowboysdude/MMM-NOAA3/README.md

 This repository is maintained by Cowboysdude

-Due to Darksky no longer offering free api keys this module is quickly reaching the deprecated state.
+Due to Darksky no longer offering free API keys this module is quickly reaching the deprecated state.
 We've lost 3 providers so far in the past year.....
 There are no new providers offering api keys and at this point you can use at your own risk.

-[This is the third version of this module for MagicMirror2]
+**This is the third version of this module for MagicMirror².**

 # MMM-NOAA V3.0